 These women express that the Islamic Emirate government obstructs their ability to work, yet they see no alternative means of survival.
 Although they were promised assistance by the de-facto government and were officially recognized, none have received any aid thus far.

 One of the women, named Mazari, says that economic pressures and a lack of resources have forced her into begging.
-Despite the absence of the de-facto government support, she has been imprisoned and beaten multiple times.
+Despite the absence of the de-facto government support, she has been detained and beaten multiple times.

 “I have eight children and I’ve suffered from mental and neurotic illness for 16 years.
 We haven’t been able to see a doctor.
 They detain and imprison us.
-They’ve arrested me five times, and I was imprisoned for 11 days, where I was severely beaten,” Mazari said.
+They’ve arrested me five times, and I was detained for 11 days, where I was severely beaten,” Mazari said.

 Raziya, a pregnant woman and mother of four, shares a similar story.
 She has been imprisoned several times for selling goods and begging.